Works. All Kind Of.

 We told him to think over agian, because you'll see every little dust and fingerprints on black.
 Glad he didn't listen, it turned out killer.

 At the end HE has to polish his axe every day.

 The dot-dot-dot Bass

 Check out this bass.
 And then lick your screen.

 It looks like a simple design, but if you don't take your time, it will look shitty.

 We could have made straight lines, that would have been much easier.
 But who wants an easy life!?

-The knobs plate looks a little bolt but because it's made out of chrome, it gives a nice touch when turning the guitar (light reflections),
+The knobs plate looks a little bolt, but the reflections in the chrome gives a nice touch when turning the guitar.

 Stratocaster Battery Box Mod